shraddha291996/celebrity_face_recognition/readme.md

 17) Will Smith

-Here is the folder structure,
+Folder structure as follows,
 * UI : This contains ui website code
 * server: Python flask server
 * model: Contains python notebook for model building
 * images_dataset: Dataset used for model training

-Technologies used in this project,
+Technologies used in the project,
 1. Python
 2. Numpy and OpenCV for data cleaning
 3. Matplotlib & Seaborn for data visualization